astghi/qa-challange/README.md

+# Tests For LiveIntent's QA Coding Challenge
+Php  test suit to test Kinesis Stream records

+## Approach
+- To consume from Kinesis streams we are using `Consumer.php` in `client`.
+It is a service that required a **streamName and returns an array of records in that stream.
+ -  All the configuration and environment variables live in .env file.
+There is where Kinesis endpoint is stored too.
+ -  `bootstrap.php` will load the configs in the .env and ensure autoload of classes.
+ - To collect test data we are using `TestDataBuilder.php` in `data`.
+This will curl the endpoint with different seeds and store the results in an array of `TestDataEntry`es.

+ ## Test

+ Tests are stored under `test` directory.
+There we are first making the requests to have the records in each stream calling `TestDataBuilder`.
+Then we are consuming from both `odd` and `even` streams and make sure the requests for a seed can be found in expected stream records and not in the opposite one.

+ ## To Run The Tests
+ Prerequisite: We need a `composer` installed.
+ Run `composer install`
+ When successful run `./vendor/bin/phpunit src/test/`

 # LiveIntent's QA Coding Challenge

 The goal of this coding challenge is to have you produce automated tests that shows us in concrete